cybertraining-dsc/reu2022/contribute/insights.md

 * [Contributors](https://github.com/cybertraining-dsc/reu2022/graphs/contributors)
 * [Traffic](https://github.com/cybertraining-dsc/reu2022/graphs/traffic)

-However, note that the true contributiosn may not be determind form insights as it may include duplication of lines and other information that is not included in GitHub Insights.
+However, note that the true contributions may not be determined form insights as it may include duplication of lines and other information that is not included in GitHub Insights.